POAR: Towards Open Vocabulary Pedestrian Attribute Recognition: Method

 \subsection{Framework}

-\textbf{Overview.} As shown in Figure~\ref{fig:framework}, we use an image-text contrastive learning framework with an image encoder $\mathbf{\Phi}_I$ and a text encoder $\mathbf{\Phi}_T$.
-The image encoder aims to process input images and derive the visual representation of various pedestrian attributes.
-Besides, we construct a set of text descriptions (e.g., ``this person has long hair.'', ``this person is carrying backpack.'', etc. We utilize the text encoder of CLIP to encode these attribute descriptions into text embeddings.
+\textbf{Overview.} As illustrated in Figure~\ref{fig:framework}, the proposed Transformer-based encoder with a masking strategy (TEMS) framework consists of an image encoder $\mathbf{\Phi}_I$ and a text encoder $\mathbf{\Phi}_T$.
+The image encoder processes the input images and derives the visual representation of various pedestrian attributes.
+Besides, we construct a set of text descriptions (e.g., ``this person has long hair.'', ``this person is carrying backpack.'', etc, and utilize the text encoder of CLIP to encode these attribute descriptions into text embeddings.
 Then, we compute the vision-text similarity to find the best-matched pedestrian attributes for the input images.
-Different from the original CLIP, one pedestrian may have more than one associated attribute, as shown in Figure~\ref{fig:relation}.
+Different from the original CLIP, we assume one pedestrian may have more than one associated attribute, as shown in Figure~\ref{fig:relation}.
 To train our model, we propose a many-to-many contrastive (MTMC) loss with masked tokens to handle the many-to-many relationships between the images and text descriptions.
-The details of each part are introduced below.
+The details of each part are described below.